JyotiSunkara/Genetic-Algorithms/README.md

 ### Crossover
 This represents mating between individuals to generate new individuals.
 Two individuals are selected using selection operator and combined in some way to generate children individuals

-### Mutation idea
+### Mutations
 The idea is to insert random genes in offspring to maintain the diversity in population to avoid the premature convergence.

 ### Algorithm + Code Explanation

-The first population is created using an initial vector.
+The first population is created using an initial vector where all genes are initialized to zero.
 Copies of this vector are made on which we mutate to generate a population of size `POPULATION_SIZE`.

-At first, we used the overfit vector as the initial vector as we had to use the information given to us by the TAs and try to improve on that.

-However, after running our GA many times with many variations, we got stuck at a local minima.
-So we decided to bring in some randomization in our initial vector.
-We tried many things and at one point even initialized each gene of the vector with a random number between (-10, 10).
-However, we soon realized that this would not work as the search space would become huge and convergence time too large.

-So we applied some <b>[heuristics](#Heuristics)</b> to this initial vector that we will talk about later.

 For each vector, at every index mutation is performed with a probability of `3/11`.
 Then the value at that index is replaced with the value at the overfit vector at that index multiplied by some factor chosen uniformly between (0.9, 1.1).